2024 Solar Incentives Guide for Redford, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a certain percentage of the money you spend installing solar panels.

-Curious how the ITC might apply to your specific situation?
-Reach out to your local Redford solar panel installer to get more information.
+Have questions about how the ITC applies to your specific situation?
+Reach out to your local Redford solar panel installation expert to get more information.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-As with federal incentives, these may include rebates, tax credits and more.
-These incentives may be offered by your county or municipality, or by the Michigan government.
-Some are ongoing, while others are available for a limited time.
+Some solar incentives are often also provided by state and local governments.
+As with federal incentives, these may include tax credits, rebates and more.
+Some incentives are ongoing, while others may only be available for a limited time.
+Incentives might be offered by the Michigan government, or by your county or municipality.

 Next Steps for Installing Solar in Redford